 Cashew butter would also be tasty, as would any number of the seed butters.
 Experiment to find the flavor combination that tastes perfect for you.

-How to make Smoothies in Advance
+How to make smoothies in advance and freeze them

 I love smoothies but pulling one together on a hectic morning can sometimes be too much to think about.